Rashane02/Rashane02/README.md

 <p align="center">
 🎓 3rd-year Biomedical Engineering undergraduate at the University of Moratuwa. <br>
-⚡ Passionate about electronics, signal processing, and circuit design. <br>
+⚡ Passionate about electronics, signal processing, machine learning and circuit design. <br>
-🧠 Exploring wearable devices and AI for healthcare innovation.
+🧠 Exploring development of wearable devices and AI for healthcare innovation.
 </p>

+---

 <h3 align="center">🧰 Tools & Technologies I Use</h3>